beaglesoftware/homebrew-cask/README.md

 # BeagleSoftware Casks
-Our Homebrew cask for our Mac (and Linux) apps
+Our Homebrew cask for our Mac apps